mbotto2810/blur_filter/README.md

   4. dvispname

 ## Instructions on how to use
+Remember that the default image is lena.jpg but feel free to change to any foobar.jpg on your computer.

 - If you want to run the complete test and just see the PDF result type this:
 ``````